 Liaison to FCPS Advanced Academics Program Advisory Committee (AAPAC)| Terri Radziewski, Charge:AAPAC will examine current AAP Level II-IV identification practices in order to make recommendations for additional outreach and support to historically underrepresented populations.

-This year, the school board has charged the ACSD to:
+In the 2018-19 School Year, the school board charged the ACSD to: